MaxiCoffee

 Turkish Coffee: How to Brew It the Traditional Way at Home

-Turkish coffee is more than just a brew—it’s a centuries-old ritual of hospitality, culture, and craftsmanship.
-Made in a cezve (also known as an ibrik or briki), this rich, aromatic coffee traces its roots back to the Ottoman Empire.
+Turkish coffee is more than a drink.
+It is a timeless ritual of hospitality and tradition, brewed in a cezve with roots in the Ottoman Empire.

 Turkish coffee refers to a style of coffee preparation that originated in the Ottoman Empire and has since become popular across Turkey, Greece, the Middle East, and the Balkans.
 It is made using very finely ground coffee beans, water, and optionally sugar or spices, all brewed together in a small pot known as a cezve (or ibrik).
 Unlike filtered coffees, Turkish coffee is not strained.
 The grounds remain in the cup, settling at the bottom as the coffee cools.